3.02 Academic Societies

 The Academic Societies are educational social units that serve as the organizational framework for each student’s experience in general medical education.
 The Societies monitor the academic progress and professional growth of each individual student; serve as the School’s advising and mentoring system; and nurture social interchange and contact between students and faculty.

 Under the leadership of the Dean for Medical Education, five senior faculty members serve as Masters of the five Academic Societies.
 Each Society also includes faculty Associate Masters, advisors and mentors, students from all classes, and a program coordinator.
-Each Society organizes a program of student advising, including advising for scholarly projects and career development.
-The core of the Academic Societies program is a four- (or more) year relationship between student and advisors to foster goals of self-assessment and professional development.
+Each Society serves as the central locus for an extensive student advising system.
+Each student is assigned a principal advisor in his or her society, who also serves as a liaison to curricular, extra-curricular and career advisors as the student progresses through the MD program.
+The core of the Academic Societies program is a longitudinal relationship throughout the student’s enrollment at HMS between student and advisors to foster goals of self-assessment and professional development.
 The Societies maintain ties to students during the Principal Clinical Experience (PCE) through hospital-based faculty advisors involved in the PCE.
 The Societies also plan paracurricular and social functions that bring faculty and students together.

 To create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease